Kat2go/credit-risk-classification/report-template.md

-# Module 12 Report Template
+# Module 20 Credit Risk Classification Models

-## Overview of the Analysis
+# Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
+* The purpose of this analysis is identify the creditworthiness of borrowers based on historical lending activity.

-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+* The lending data provided loan size, interest rates, borrowers income, debt to income ratio, number of accounts, derogatory marks, total debt, and loan status.

+* Objective of analysis was to predict if loans were healthy or high-risk.

-* Describe the stages of the machine learning process you went through as part of this analysis.
+* The stages of machine learning process
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+    - Split into training and testing datasets
+    - Predictions of the test were compared to the given data
+    - Due to imbalance of given data did a resampled training dataset by using RandomOverSampler from imbalanced-learn
+    - New logistic regression model was fit to the resampled data
+    - Then predictions of the resampled data were compared to the given results

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Accuracy: 94.42%
+  * Precision:
+    * Healthy Loans: 100%
+    * High-Risk Loans: 87%
+  * Recall:
+    * Healthy Loans: 100%
+    * High-Risk Loans: 89%

 * Machine Learning Model 2:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Accuracy: 99.60%
+  * Precision:
+    * Healthy Loans: 100%
+    * High-Risk Loans: 87%
+  * Recall:
+    * Healthy Loans: 100%
+    * High-Risk Loans: 100%

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+* Accuracy of both healthy('0') and High-Risk('1') loans is higher with Machine Learning Model 2.
+* Recall is also 100% for both '0' and '1' for with Model 2.
+* Precision is an issue with high-risk loans in both models.
+* Model 2 would be the recommended Model to use.